dry-rb/dry-rb.org/source/gems/dry-transaction/basic-usage.html.md

   m.failure do |error|
     # Runs for any failure (including :validate failures)
-    puts "Couldn’t save this user." end end
+    puts "Couldn’t create this user." end end
 ```